elijahmont3x/unified-deploy-action/docs/github-actions.md

 1. **SSH Connection Failed**
    - Verify that your SSH key is correct
    - Ensure your server allows SSH connections
+   - Check that the user has appropriate permissions

 2. **Deployment Failed**
    - Check logs using `--log-level=debug`
    - Ensure Docker is installed on your deployment server
+   - Verify image exists and is accessible

 3. **SSL Certificate Issues**
    - Provide a valid email with `ssl-email`
    - Make sure your domain is correctly configured
+   - Check DNS settings for your domain

+For more detailed troubleshooting, see the [Troubleshooting Guide](troubleshooting.md).